Yandy Díaz Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in the league.
+- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers' 3.58 team ERA ranks fourth across all MLB pitching staffs.
+- The Rangers have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to give up 56 home runs (0.9 per game), the second-fewest in the league.
+- The Rangers give up the second-fewest home runs in baseball (58 total, 0.9 per game).

-- The Rangers will send Heaney (4-3) to the mound to make his 12th start of the season.
-He is 4-3 with a 4.03 ERA and 60 strikeouts through 58 2/3 innings pitched.
+- Eovaldi gets the start for the Rangers, his 13th of the season.
+He is 8-2 with a 2.24 ERA and 77 strikeouts through 80 1/3 innings pitched.

-- His most recent appearance came on Saturday against the Seattle Mariners, when the lefty tossed three innings, surrendering three earned runs while giving up six hits.
+- In his last time out on Sunday, the right-hander threw six scoreless innings against the Seattle Mariners while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.